shagunattri/bashbook/websec/3cookies.md

 ```

 ### Ambient Authority
-Ambient authority is a security concept whih allows you to regulate who can do what on the site
+Ambient authority is a security concept which allows you to regulate who can do what on the site

 >A subject, such as a computer program, is said to be using ambient authority if it only needs to specify the names of the involved object(s) and the operation to be performed on them in order for a permitted action to succeed.